-Figure 7 - Dimensional Outline
+Figure 6 - Dimensional Outline

 - Note 1 The diameter of each terminal is maintained only over the indicated minimum length of its contact surface. - Note 2 Keep all stippled regions clear.
 In general do not allow contacts to protrude into these annular regions.
-If special connectors are required which may intrude on these regions, contact BURLE Power Tube Application Engineering, Lancaster, PA 17601. - Note 3 Tapped 1/4- 20 NC x 0.5" (12.7mm) deep.
-May be used for attaching additional heat sink for seal temperature control if required. - Note 4 With the plate terminal and the cathode-filament terminal used as reference, the other terminals will measure less than 0.040" (1.02 mm) total indicator run-out (TIR).

-Dimensions are in inches unless otherwise stated.
+If special connectors are required which may intrude on these regions, contact BURLE Power Tube Application Engineering, Lancaster, PA 17601-5688. - Note 3 Tapped 1/4 -20 NC x 0.5" (12.7 mm) deep.
+May be used for attaching additional heat sink for seal temperature control if required. - Note 4 - Plate core temperature measurement point is located on the plate itself and not at the fins. - Note 5 With the plate terminal and the cathode-filament terminal used as reference, the other terminals will measure less than 0.040" (1.02 mm) total indicator run-out (TIR). - Dimensions are in inches unless otherwise stated.
 Metric dimensions are derived from the basic inch dimensions (One inch = 25.4 millimeters).